SuperOfficeDocs/superoffice-docs/docs/apps/building-apps.md

 * You must have completed steps 1 and 2 above.
 * Be prepared to receive and validate tokens:
-  * Build a native or web application that is able to receive and validate the JSON web token.
+  * Build a native or web application that can receive and validate the JSON web token.
   * Sign in to SuperOffice online using OAuth 2.0/OpenID Connect, and then give consent to allow your application to access your tenant resources.

 **Available guides:**